pedrojesusbenito-netizen/vendor-spend-analysis/outputs/executive_memo_v1.md

 ## Key Considerations

-- **No customer impact:** All opportunities target internal operations
+- **No customer impact:** All actions affect internal tooling and facilities only
-- **Conservative estimates:** Savings based on lower end of industry benchmarks
+- **Conservative estimates:** Savings based on the lower end of industry benchmarks
 - **Validation required:** Actual savings depend on contract terms, utilization data, and lease structures not available pre-close

 ---